-It is recommended that users unfamiliar with git read some of the tutorials and other excellent documentation available on the Internet, including that available at https://git-scm.com/doc.
+It is recommended that users not familiar with Git read the materials available at https://git-scm.com/doc, as well as other documentation available on the Internet.

-7. Installing the kit
+7. Installing the Kit

 The kit is provided as an OpenVMS PCSI kit that can be installed by a suitably privileged user using the following command: